danrevah/segal-decorators/README.md

 ### Memoize

-Memoize the function by using the cached result. if `hashFn` is passed it is used to compute the hash key. default hash function is using `JSON.stringify` on the original function arguments.
+Memoize the function by using the cached result.
+If `hashFn` is passed it is used to compute the hash key. default hash function is using `JSON.stringify` on the original function arguments.

 ``function Memoize(hashFn?: (...args: any[]) => string)``